shivshankardayal/full-website/algebra/source/complex_numbers_problems_2.rst

        ... + \frac{1}{z_2} \ne 0

 82. The points :math:`z_1 = 9+ 12i` and :math:`z_2 = 6 - 8i` are given on a
-    comlex plane.
+    complex plane.
 Find the equation of the bisector of the angle formed by the vector representing :math:`z_1` and :math:`z_2.`

 83. If the vertices of a triangle :math:`ABC` are :math:`z_1, z_2, z_3,` then